-Siracusa (often spelt Siracuse) in south-east Sicily, is often overlooked in favour of the more touristy Taormina but the visitor to Sicily should not miss this city that was once described by Cicero as the greatest Greek city in the world.
+Syracuse (often spelt Siracuse) in south-east Sicily, is often overlooked in favour of the more touristy Taormina but the visitor to Sicily should not miss this city that was described by Cicero as the greatest Greek city in the world.

 The façade of the cathedral is 18th-century and like so much of Sicily’s architecture, it was erected following the earthquake of 1693.
-It is actually built on successive works to the Temple of Athena, the doors of which were said to be made of gold and ivory.
+It is actually built on successive altars to the Temple of Athena, the doors of which were said to be made of gold and ivory.
 Round about the 17th century the temple was transformed into a Christian church which later became the Cathedral.
-Walk down Via Minerva to see how nothing was wasted: one example is the giant Doric columns of the Greek temple to Athena that were incorporated into the church that superseded it.
+Walk down Via Minerva to view the outside of the Duomo and see how nothing was wasted: the giant Doric columns of the Greek temple to Athena were incorporated into the church that superseded it.

 The Piazza is regarded as one of the most beautiful in all Italy with the Cathedral on one side and various Baroque palaces dotted around the square.
-Day and night the piazza is a scene of energy and life as the ground floors of the once-great palaces are now mostly restaurants, cafés and bars: on a warm evening there is no better place in Siracusa in which to sit and enjoy a café or aperitif.
+Day and night the piazza is a scene of energy and life as the ground floors of the once-great palaces now mostly operate as restaurants, cafés and bars.
+On a warm evening there is no better place in Syracuse in which to sit and enjoy an espresso or aperitif.

 The Archeological Area

 In the Neapolis Archaeological Park situated in the northwest of the town, are a number of well-preserved Greek and Roman remains.

 The main attraction is the Greek theatre (not to be confused with the more often photographed Greek Theatre in Taormina which has as its backdrop the snow-capped Mount Etna) where the plays of Aeschylus and Euripides are still performed from May to the end of June each summer as they were more than 2,000 years ago.